 The ABYHA Learn to Skate and Learn to Play Hockey Program is open to Boys and Girls of all ages, and is designed for a child to learn how to skate and develop the basic fundamental skills of hockey.
 USA Hockey recommends the use of age and skill appropriate drills to teach the players how to skate and play hockey.
 Players will participate in various fun games and drills utilizing USA Hockey’s Learn to Skate Level 1 and 2 programs, and the Learn to Play Hockey program.
 Members of the ABYHA Board of Directors will evaluate your child during their first practice to assist in the appropriate initial placement of your child.

-The ABYHA Learn to Play (formerly Mosquito) Program is open to Boys and Girls born in 2014 or older, and is designed as the next step in development for players who have progressed through the Learn to Skate & Play Hockey program.
+The ABYHA Learn to Play (formerly called Mosquito) Program is open to Boys and Girls born in 2014 or older, and is designed as the next step in development for players who have progressed through the Learn to Skate & Play Hockey program.
 As in the Learn to Skate & Play Hockey Program, USA Hockey recommends the use of age and skill appropriate drills to teach the players how to skate and play hockey.
-Players will participate in various fun games and drills on Saturday mornings utilizing USA Hockey’s 6U program, and will also play a half ice 4v4 game on Sundays.
-We will have 4 teams with a maximum of 12 players on a first come first serve basis.
+Players will participate in various fun games and drills on Saturday mornings utilizing USA Hockey’s 6U program, and will also play games on Sundays (starting in November).

 All sessions will be at Nashoba Valley Olympia in Boxborough.